-If you have an underground pipe on your property that leads to a building, outdoor gas grill, gas lighting, pool/spa heater, generator or other natural gas appliance, a licensed plumber or heating contractor can assist in locating, inspecting and repairing leaks and corrosion.
+Additionally, customers are responsible for any gas lines extending from the meter that lead to external gas sources like: buildings (sheds or garages), outdoor gas grill or lighting, pool/spa heater, or generator.
+A licensed plumber or heating contractor can assist in locating, inspecting and repairing leaks and corrosion.
 If this piping is not maintained, it may leak or become weak.
 It should be periodically inspected for leaks and corrosion if the piping is metallic, and ultimately repaired if any unsafe condition is discovered.